SuaveIV/FamilyBot/readme.md

 ## Introduction

 Family Bot is a Discord bot primarily designed to notify about new games that are added to the Steam Family library.
-Pluggins can be made to add functionalities [interactions.py](https://interactions-py.github.io/interactions.py/) library.
+Plugins can be made to add functionalities using the [interactions.py](https://interactions-py.github.io/interactions.py/) library.

 ## Installation